-St Mary's has a thriving and inclusive music ministry, and the 10:00 mass on Sundays is always sung, supported by the parish musicians, along with the vigil mass in Corbridge.
+St Mary's has a thriving and inclusive music ministry, and the 10:30 mass on Sundays is always sung, supported by the parish musicians, along with the Vigil Mass on Saturday evenings.

 The choir is a committed group of 25 or so singers, with ages ranging from teens to nineties.
 The choir leads the singing at mass on the first and third Sundays of the month, during Holy Week and Easter, Christmas Midnight Mass, and on major feasts and liturgies throughout the year.